aaronsniehaus/MnDOT_PV_Project/README.md

 To access it, you'll need the following software:

-Code Composer Studio (CCS) from Texas Instruments Altium Designer
+Texas Instruments Code Composer Studio (CCS)
+Altium Designer

 A thorough documentation of changes to code prior to 2/13/2020 can be found in the file "Software Notes as of 2/13/2020."